Sally Mann: A Thousand Crossings

 On view June 30, 2018 to September 23, 2018

 Sally Mann: A Thousand Crossings is organized by the Peabody Essex Museum and the National Gallery of Art, Washington.
-The exhibition is made possible through a grant from The Robert Mapplethorpe Foundation, New York.
-Carolyn and Peter S. Lynch and The Lynch Foundation and Susan and Appy Chandler provided generous support.
+The exhibition is made possible through a grant from The Robert Mapplethorpe Foundation, New York, and an important contribution from Susan Whitehead.
+Hunt’s Photo & Video and Canon U.S.A. are the corporate sponsors of this exhibition.
+Carolyn and Peter S. Lynch and The Lynch Foundation, and Susan and Appy Chandler provided generous support.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.

 Share your impressions with us on social media using #PEMsallymann